Ohio governor-elect to announce additional Cabinet picks

-Ohio Gov.-elect Mike DeWine is ready to announce another round of Cabinet picks as he prepares to take office.
+Ohio Gov.-elect Mike DeWine is ready to announce another round of picks for his Cabinet as he prepares to take office next week.

-DeWine planned to discuss new cabinet nominations and additional senior staff appointments Thursday at the Statehouse.

-DeWine has previously named his chief of staff and nominated individuals to head the Ohio National Guard and natural resources department.
+DeWine has previously announced his picks for individuals to head the state prison system, Ohio's taxation and natural resources departments and the Ohio National Guard.

 #ReadLocal